Abstraction and essential complexity

 This is a tricky part because abstraction is not essential for solving the problem.
 Any extra abstractions are increasing accidental complexity.
-But then how the abstraction decrease complexity?
+But then how does the abstraction decrease complexity?
 By enough usage of it.
-A higher-level abstraction can represent multiple lower-level concept together.
+A higher-level abstraction can represent multiple lower-level concepts together.
 So with more usage, it can encapsulate more details and make the code focus on essential complexity but not accidental.
-So with the growth of the problem domain, the complexity with abstraction will grow like this: .
+So with the growth of the problem domain, the complexity of abstraction will grow like this: .

 - It might be wrong or misleading.

-Abstractions are not essential, so in the worst case, it might not be correct and misleading.
+Abstractions are not essential, so in the worst case, they might not be correct and misleading.
 This graph shows how complexity grows with wrong abstractions.

 If an abstraction does not have enough usage to cover the extra complexity introduced.
 It only makes the code more complicated.
 Or the abstraction might not be able to successfully hide lower-level details, and users even have to bypass the abstraction.
 Both of those cases make the abstraction increase accidental complexity rather than decrease it.

 Then how can we properly reduce the complexity of our code?
-Here’s a couple of suggestions:
+Here are a couple of suggestions:

 - Make reducing essential complexity the priority